h48

 173 the orientation of only *some* of the edges, which we may call **h1**

 174 to **h10**.
-Such coordinates do exist, but it is not invariant under the
+Such coordinates do exist, but they are not invariant under

-175 full symmetry group: indeed an edge whose orientation we keep track of
+175 the full symmetry group: indeed an edge whose orientation we keep track

-176 could be moved to any of the untracked edges' positions by one of the
+176 of could be moved to any of the untracked edges' positions by one of

 178